golemfactory/yagna/agent/provider/readme.md

 ## Running the Provider Agent

-While the yagna daemon is still running, and you are in in `~/ya-prov` you can now start Provider Agent
+While the yagna daemon is still running, and you are in the `ya-prov` directory you can now start Provider Agent

 `cargo run --bin ya-provider`
 `RUST_LOG=debug cargo run --bin ya-provider -- --exe-unit-path ../exe-unit/resources/local-exeunits-descriptor.json`